 Because operating signatures of rotating and reciprocating machinery varied by configuration and duty cycle, and changes over time due to wear and tear, making sense of data patterns and prescribing the appropriate response require more than mere statistical data analytics.
 Whether you employ data science PhDs or believe that out-of-the-box machine learning algorithms can eliminate the need for them, machine information viewed outside the exact context of a machine’s configuration, task, and maintenance history is likely to be ineffective and possibly dangerously erroneous.
 Don’t fall victim to spurious correlations!

 Using vibration analysts to predict remaining life and early failure detection in rotating machinery has been the subject of research for decades.
-For example, this report is more than 30 years old and its bibliography references research from the early 1980!
+For example, this report was published more than 30 years old and its bibliography references research from the early 1980s!

 Novel MEMS sensor technology and increased power are getting remaining-life prediction systems that vibration analysis and similar technologies from academic research to pragmatic applications faster than ever before.
 Earlier this year, I saw a demonstration of a vibration anomaly detection system using audio signatures, which reduces the need to mount and wire accelerometers.